Dillian Whyte vs Alexander Povetkin Rematch

 The Russian was knocked down to the canvas twice, however he managed to continue to get back to his feet.
 Povetkin would have been behind on points at the time as well, however he somehow managed to knock Whyte out cold in the fifth round as the fight stopped suddenly.

-Whyte appeared to be controlling the contest through the first four rounds, however one strike from Povektin caught his opponent off guard and floored him; something bettors who were using the Android app from bet mgm would likely have found difficult to predict at the time!
+Whyte appeared to be controlling the contest through the first four rounds, however one strike from Povektin caught his opponent off guard and floored him; something bettors who were using the 2 would likely have found difficult to predict at the time!

 Having won the fight, Povetkin became the WBC mandatory challenger to Tyson Fury's world championship and will defend that status in the rematch with Whyte.